Banat Swabians: 1920–1944

-Banat Swabians 1920–1944

 The collapse of the Austro-Hungarian rule and its replacement by Romanian rule over the Banat after World War I had some benefits.
 In the late 19th century, Hungary had undergone a period of rapid Magyarization, during which it attempted to assimilate all of its minorities.
 Schools were required to teach only in the Hungarian language.

 Under Romanian rule, Banat Swabians could have German-language schools again for the first time since 1868.
 Banat Swabian culture flourished.
 A German-language theatre operated in Timișoara, and across Banat, German-language newspapers were established.
 In 1921 a cultural association called the "Verband der Deutschen in Rumaenien" (Union of Germans in Romania) was founded.

 Economically, however, things did not go well.
-The Wall Street Crash and the subsequent financial crises of the Great Depression in the 1930s hit the Banat hard.
+The Wall Street crash and the subsequent financial crises of the Great Depression in the 1930s hit the Banat hard.
 Many Swabians left to work in Argentina, Brazil, and the United States, never to return.

 After 1933, the Nazi Party gained some influence among the ethnic Germans of Eastern Europe, including the Banat Swabians.
 During World War II, many ethnic Germans were conscripted into the Romanian Army and served on the Eastern Front.
 After 1943, a German-Romanian treaty allowed them to serve instead in the Wehrmacht, without having to give up their Romanian citizenship.
 Initially, some were virtually forced to serve in the 7th SS Volunteer Mountain Division Prinz Eugen, fearing there would be sanctions against their families if they refused.
 After August 1941 Nazi Germany instituted involuntary conscription of Banat Swabians into the SS.
 Towards the end of the war, some Banat Swabians openly opposed the Nazis, who in retaliation publicly executed a group of them in Jimbolia (Hatzfeld).

 Banat Swabians who served in the Prinz Eugen Division gained notoriety because of the division's war crimes against Jews and Serbs during the Banat (1941–1944) period.
 They became alienated and were distrusted by their non-Banat Swabian neighbors.